CptFalcon95/Falcon-cloud-storage/README.md

 ## About

-* Falcon Cloud Storage is a simple cloud storage service build on Node.js using Express.js and MongoDB.
+* Falcon Cloud Storage is a simple cloud storage service build on Node.js using Express.js and MongoDB
 * Project status: Development

 ## Installation